zthurman/fizzpy/README.md

 * Base project requirements are NumPy, Math and Matplotlib, some variation of the project with just these simple requirements will always exist for simplicity's sake
-* For the more adventurous among us there will also be the more facerollonkeyboard llvmlite/Numba implementation in an attempt to break all traditional pythonic speed barriers -If using PyCharm create a Conda environment
+* For the more adventurous among us there will also be the more facerollonkeyboard llvmlite/Numba implementation in an attempt to break all traditional pythonic speed barriers:
+    *Create a Conda environment
-    -Install llvmlite
+    *Install llvmlite
-    -Install Numba
+    *Install Numba
+    *Leggo my eggo

 ## Intended Functionality
 * This library is meant to be used for generating solution arrays for differential equations
 * The FizzPyXScipy file has all of the model ready to be solved SciPy fashion
 * For the more adventurous, the base of the DIY project is FizzPyX.py and the solutionGenerator function therein
 * Note, modelDictionary and solverDictionary are the master lists of models with their dimensions and solvers
 * Valid model inputs at this time are:
-    -'VDP', for the Van Der Pol oscillator
+    *'VDP', for the Van Der Pol oscillator
-    -'SHM', for damped simple harmonic motion
+    *'SHM', for damped simple harmonic motion
-    -'LIF', for the Leaky Integrate and Fire neuron model
-    -'FN', for the Fitzhugh-Nagumo neuron model
+    *'LIF', for the Leaky Integrate and Fire neuron model *'FN', for the Fitzhugh-Nagumo neuron model
-    -'ML', for the Morris-Lecar neuron model
+    *'ML', for the Morris-Lecar neuron model
-    -'IZ', for the Izhikevich neuron model
+    *'IZ', for the Izhikevich neuron model
-    -'HR', for the Hindmarsh-Rose neuron model
+    *'HR', for the Hindmarsh-Rose neuron model
-    -'RB', for the Robbins model for geomagnetic polarity reversal
-    -'LO', for the Lorenz atmospheric model, strange attractor
+    *'RB', for the Robbins model for geomagnetic polarity reversal *'LO', for the Lorenz attractor
-    -'HH', for the Hodgkin-Huxley neuron model
+    *'HH', for the Hodgkin-Huxley neuron model
-    -'CO', for a model of two coupled oscillators
-    -'RI', for the Rikitake Dynamo model for geomagnetic polarity reversal
+    *'CO', for a model of two coupled oscillators *'RI', for the Rikitake Dynamo model for geomagnetic polarity reversal
 * Valid solver inputs at this time are:
-    -'euler', for a simple numerical solver using Euler's method
-    -'ord2', for a second order Euler's method solver
-    -'rk4', for a fourth order Runge-Kutta solver
+    *'euler', for a simple numerical solver using Euler's method *'ord2', for a second order Euler's method solver *'rk4', for a fourth order Runge-Kutta solver
 * Example syntax for solving the Hodgkin-Huxley model with default parameters using Runge-Kutta:
     solutionArray = solutionGenerator('HH', 'rk4')
 * Example syntax for solving the Hodgkin-Huxley model with non-default parameters using Runge-Kutta: